Spooky's Jump Scare Mansion: Gameplay

 Spooky's Jump Scare Mansion is a first-person survival horror game in which the player is tasked with traversing through a mansion comprising a thousand rooms.
 As the game progresses, the player encounters multiple hostile enemies, referred to as "specimens".
 The player's objective is to reach the final room.
 The game gradually escalates in difficulty and horror intensity.
 It starts off with "intentionally tame" scares, which gain psychological impact as more unsettling horror elements are introduced.

-The Steam and PlayStation 4 versions of the HD remaster can be played in virtual reality, with the later requiring the use of the PlayStation VR or PlayStation VR2 headset.
+The Steam and PlayStation 4 versions of the HD remaster can be played in virtual reality, with the latter requiring the use of the PlayStation VR or PlayStation VR2 headset.

 Development and release

 The game was developed by North Carolina-based Lag Studios.
 It was made using the GameMaker creation system, which is primarily intended for making games with 2D graphics.
 Because of this, authors of the game had to use elaborate techniques to emulate 3D objects.
 Its graphic design were described as "morbidly cute and simplistic art that is reminiscent of childish drawings and cartoons for toddlers".

 The game was released in 2014 as a freeware, and in 2015 it was released on Steam.
 Two DLCs have been released for the game: Karamari Hospital (2015) and Spooky's Dollhouse (2020).
 A recreated version of the game, remade using the Unity engine, was released on Steam in 2017 under the title Spooky's Jump Scare Mansion: HD Renovation by Albino Moose Games.
 The remake was released on PlayStation 4, Xbox One, and Nintendo Switch in later years.